clemence5/clemence5.github.io/images/absenteeism/popopopo/Absenteeism_final_Logistic_Regression.md

 # Feature Importance

 The Permutation Importance of a feature is calculated randomly shuffling the feature's rows and checking how much the model's prediction accuracy on the hold out set deteriorates as a result.
 This is done for each feature without changing any of the other columns.
 This shuffling and model performance evaluation (by calculating how much the loss function suffers per shuffle) is performed multiple times for each feature, to account for randomness.
-The final value reported is the average importance weight $$\pm$$ the standard deviation, or the range of variation of the importance weights each time the shuffling is performed.
+The final value reported is the average importance weight $\pm$ the standard deviation, or the range of variation of the importance weights each time the shuffling is performed.

 Now, shuffling a predictor's rows should result in less accurate model predictions, for obvious reasons.
 Thus, the feature importances are calculated by how negatively shuffling them affects the model.

 `eli5` does this very thing in no more than 4 lines of code!